mark-watson/Clojure-AI-Book/manuscript/openai.md

 openai-api.core=>
 ~~~~~~~~

-The function **anser-question** is very similar to the function **summarize** except the JSON data passed to the API has one additional parameter that let the API know that we want a question answered:
+The function **answer-question** is very similar to the function **summarize** except the JSON data passed to the API has one additional parameter that let the API know that we want a question answered:

 - stop - The OpenAPI examples use the value: **[\n]**, which is what I use here.